dbmum/sloppy_lions_county_challenge/README.md

 ## Missing Values

 There are several months, especially in less populated counties, where a ZHVI score was not recorded.
 The closer you move towrds the present the more fields there are that have a ZHVI score.
-We have assigned these missing values as NULL.
+We have assigned these missing values as `nan`.
 There are a few counties that have no data, but are still represented in the data.

 ## Data Dictionary